lloyd/mynerdstory/_posts/2014-01-08-kate-ertmann.md

 [Source](https://medium.com/mynerdstory-on-medium/8be57f4b9afe "Permalink to My zig-zag path to a techcentric career — #mynerdstory on Medium — Medium")

-# My zig-zag path to a techcentric career

 ![][1]

 This is the view most people have of me.